johnmtayag/Amazon-Recommender-System/README.md

 All NULL values were removed from the dataset, and out of all pairings of ID-Date, only 144,730 had fewer than 48 timestamps - these were all also removed.

-## Analyzing the Principal Components
+## Analyzing the Principal Components of the Reconstructed Power Curves
 As PC1 explains over 90% of the total variance, its value has the greatest impact on the overall shape of the curve.
 When PC1 is extremely high or extremely low, the resulting power generation curve has an anomalous spike which dominates the curve.
 After filtering out the major outliers and zooming into the normal range, an increase in PC1 is associated with a decrease in the maximum power value up until PC1 = 0.
 Afterward, the maximum power value appears to spike once again.

 On the other hand, PC2 does not have a clear correlation with any particular property of the power generation curves.
 However, comparing the individual sampled curves *does* seem to imply that when PC2 is extremely high or extremely low, the resulting power generation curve is wider.
 Considering that these curves represent the power generated from solar PV systems, the most likely curve shape would be somewhere between a bell-curve and a square-curve, depending on environmental factors and the system configurations.
 However, some curves with high or low PC2 values show power being generated at night, which is highly unlikely.